jonaskac/dotfiles/README.md

 # MY DOTFILES

+## Thought

+As of the time of writing (2021-05-04), I can't manage to get code completion to work as it should.
+Which has become a deal breaker for me.
+Neo Vim could be a perfect solution, love the searching functionality, the speed.
+But the completion need to work properly before moving on.

 Base for installing for a development computer.

 To install the dotfiles go into the directory and run `./install.sh`.